alberttheprince/popcornrp-customs/README.md

 Find Ox_lib Here: https://github.com/overextended/ox_lib

+This uses dragcam (already part of this resource) from Jorn:  https://github.com/Jorn08/dragcam

 To use this resource, install ox_lib and this resource and ensure Popcornrp-Customs after ox_lib.
 All car customization locations can be set in the config.lua file.

 Popcornrp-Customs allows you to set up the following: